Fine-Tuning Without Forgetting In-Context Learning: A Theoretical Analysis of Linear Attention Models: Experiments

 We train the linear attention model in~\eqref{eq:linear:attention:model} on linear regression tasks, where datasets are generated according to the setup in Section~\ref{sec:problem-setup}.
 Following prior work~\citep{ahn2023transformers}, we set $d=5$, $\sigma^2=0.1$, $\vSigma=\vI_5$, $\|\vtheta_0\|_2^2=1$, and $m=n=20$.
 We first pretrain the model and then fine-tune it using three strategies described in Section~\ref{sec:theory:optimal}.
 Further details are provided in Appendix~\ref{sec:appendix:experiment_lr}.

 Figure~\ref{fig:linear-tf} reports the test error on the target task $\vtheta_0$, where points denote empirical results and curves show the theoretical predictions from Section~\ref{sec:theory:optimal}.
 Across all settings, the empirical trends are consistent with the theoretical predictions.
 Figure~\ref{fig:thetas} further reports test errors on the out-of-distribution task $-\vtheta_0$ under different fine-tuning strategies.
 Fine-tuning all parameters with both the zero-shot and auxiliary few-shot losses attains low error on $\vtheta_0$, but exhibits higher few-shot error on $-\vtheta_0$.
 In contrast, value-matrix fine-tuning yields lower few-shot error on $-\vtheta_0$, indicating better retention of few-shot performance across tasks, an effect that is more pronounced without the auxiliary few-shot loss.

-In Appendix~\ref{sec:appendix:experiment_lr}, we also consider models with separate query and key matrices, as well as multi-head architectures, which exhibit qualitatively similar trends.
+In Appendix~\ref{sec:appendix:experiment_lr}, we further evaluate architectural variants with separate query and key matrices, as well as multi-head linear attention models.
+Under our framework, extending the analysis to multi-head linear attention is straightforward when the query-key parameters are shared across heads.
+In this case, the outputs from different heads form a linear combination of the corresponding value matrices, which is equivalent to a single-head model with an aggregated value matrix.
+Although our two-head experiments do not impose this shared query-key structure, they still exhibit qualitatively similar trends, suggesting that the observed behavior is not specific to the merged query-key formulation.